KKamJi98/aws-pick/README.md

 AWS Pick (`awspick`) is a command-line utility that helps you quickly switch between different AWS profiles defined in your `~/.aws/config` file.
 It automatically updates your shell environment by modifying the `AWS_PROFILE` environment variable in your `~/.zshrc` file.

+> **Project History**: This project was originally named "aws-profile-switcher" with the CLI command "awswitch", but has been renamed to "aws-pick" with the CLI command "awspick" for better clarity and usability.

 ## Features

 - Lists all available AWS profiles from your `~/.aws/config` file with numbered options